WhynotChen0105/Experiment-1/README.md

 ![Alt text](src/image-14.png)

-Click the "Open" and select this folder.
+Download this github then click the "Open" and select the folder, or you can create a new project and code.

 ![Alt text](src/image-15.png)